spotify/helios/README.md

 ======

-Helios is a Docker orchestration platform for deploying and managing containers across an entire fleet.
+Helios is a Docker orchestration platform for deploying and managing containers across an entire fleet of servers.
+Helios provides a HTTP API as well as a command line client to interact with servers running your containers.
+It also keeps history of events in your cluster including information such as deploys, restarts and version changes.

 Usage Example
 -------------